stelace/stelace/README.md

 ### Using API server container

-Stelace team uses API server Docker image in production, so do CI tests.
+Stelace team uses an API server Docker image in production, so do CI tests.

-You can use [API server container](#develop-with-api-server-container) to run tests locally too.
+You can use an [API server container](#develop-with-api-server-container) to run tests locally too.

 Ensure ElasticSearch, PostgreSQL and Redis are running once you’ve started [database containers](
   #start-development-databases